bertmelis/bertmelis.github.io/_posts/2022-12-10-1-Jellyfin-hardware-transcoding.md

 [    8.287996] i915 0000:00:02.0: [drm] Cannot find any crtc or sizes
 ```

-Step one done!
+Step one is done!

 ### Permissions

-To avoid issues with filesystem permissions inside and outside the container I opted to just give rw access to all on both the `/dev/dri/card0` and `/dev/dri/renderD128`.
+To avoid issues with filesystem permissions inside and outside the container I opted to just give RW access to all on both the `/dev/dri/card0` and `/dev/dri/renderD128`.
 My user had group access to both paths but the groups inside and outside the container are not the same and filesystem permissions fail.
 By granting everyone read and write access, this issue is out of the way.

-This is how it looks like on my side:
+This is what it looks like on my side:

 ```
 $ ls -al /dev/dri